 - Aviva, formerly Norwich Union.
 HOPE IT DIES

 - Genworth (I would rather have a policy from Life of Virginia, thank you!)
 ALIVE

-We could go on forever with fake brands like this on the Brinbrawa / BrandlandUSA brand dump heap.
-Please add some more in our comments section!
+One could go on forever with fake brands like this on the brand dump heap.
 I recall talking to a marketing person (for fun I will call her Marketing Chick) in Richmond, Virginia who worked on the marketing team at Crestar and then later worked at Trigon, which is what Blue Cross and Blue Shield of Virginia became before it was purchased by Anthem.
 I asked about the Crestar name, and recall her pride that her experience working on the team that came up with Crestar was valuable in creating Trigon.
-I don’t recall exactly what the marketing lady said about the name and its origins, but I do know they couldn’t have been happy when I compared the new name to toothpaste in a column I wrote for the Richmond newspaper Style Weekly.
+I don’t recall exactly what the marketing lady said about the name and its origins, but I do know they couldn’t have been happy when the whole community compared the new name to toothpaste.
+However, it would have been obvious to anyone that Crest is about teeth.

 In fact, one of the biggest time wasters that p.r. people have to do is to chide journalists to use the “NEW” branding when they have been trained to use another brand for lo, yes, decades.

 Tricon and Trigon

 Now, of course, Trigon is gone, not to be confused with Tricon, which was the parent company of KFC, formerly Kentucky Fried Chicken but now Kentucky Fried Chicken yet again and Pizza Hut).
 The company, the former fast food division of Pepsico, goes by the name of YUM Brands.